joshuabowers/graphca/keypad/default.md

 ### Arithmetic Keys

+Basic arithmetic operators.
+These are all used in an infix manner: that is, the operator is placed between the operands upon which it works.
+For example, to add two values together, enter the first value, the addition operator, then the second value: `a + b`.

 - <button class='normal'><span class='primary'><span>+</span></span></button>: Addition; used infix
 - <button class='normal'><span class='primary'><span>-</span></span></button>: Subtraction; used infix
 - <button class='normal'><span class='primary'><span>*</span></span></button>: Multiplication: used infix